McDonald's Singapore Returns with Contactless McDelivery, Drive-Thru and Takeaway

 “Two All-Beef Patties Special Sauce Lettuce Cheese Pickles Onion on a Sesame Seed Bun”

-Fun fact, these were the times when KFC was still served on plates with metal utensils.
+Fun fact, this was also the time when KFC was still served on plates with metal utensils.

-When the samurai burger first made its appearance in Singapore in the year 2012, it was priced at a whopping $7.65 for a meal.
-The promise of a tender, juicy beef burger drenched in teriyaki sauce made people go crazy for this.
-At that time, spending almost $8 for a McDonald’s meal was definitely an expensive move when you could still get a pretty larger McSpicy burger at only $3.
+At that time, spending almost $8 for a McDonald’s meal was definitely an expensive move when you could still get the larger McSpicy burger at only $3.

 Why The High Prices?

-Of course, price increases can be mainly attributed to food price inflation.
-Food price inflation came in at 1.4 percent in Singapore last year.
-This though is still acceptable if compared with countries like Hong Kong where food inflation is at about 3.9 and Malaysia at 3.0.
+This is still somewhat acceptable if compared with countries like Hong Kong where food inflation was at about 3.9 and Malaysia at 3.0.

-In America, the increase in the minimum wage in certain areas and the increase in commodity prices has inevitably led to an increase in overall prices in McDonald’s around the world too.
+In America, the increase in the minimum wage in certain areas and the increase in commodity prices have inevitably led to an increase in overall prices in McDonald’s around the world too.